Quantum fermion superradiance and vacuum ambiguities on charged black holes: Properties of the angular functions

 for $j,k=1,2$.
 Another useful property concerns the symmetries of the angular functions under the transformation~\mbox{$m \rightarrow -m$}.
 From their governing equations~\eqref{eq:S12} we have

 \acknowledgments

 The authors would like to thank Mercedes Mart\'{\i}n-Benito and Luis J.~Garay for helpful discussions.
-A.A.D.~acknowledges support through the Grant PID2020-118159GB-C44 \\ (funded by MCIN/AEI/10.13039/501100011033).
+A.A.D.~acknowledges support through the Grant PID2020-118159GB-C44 and PID2023-149018NB-C44 (funded by MCIN/AEI/10.13039/501100011033).
 The work of E.W.~is supported by STFC grant number ST/X000621/1.
+Data supporting this publication can be freely downloaded from the University of Sheffield research data repository at {\url {https://doi.org/10.15131/shef.data.27350052}}, under the terms of the Creative Commons Attribution (CC-BY) licence.